 - See the relationships between value estimates, bidding strategies, and market values.

-- Master the following valuation approaches: Enterprise Discounted Cash Flow (DCF), Adjusted Present Value, Equity DCF, Economic Profit, traded- and transaction multiples.
+- Master the following valuation approaches: Enterprise Discounted Cash Flow (DCF), Adjusted Present Value, Equity DCF, Economic Profit, traded multiples, and transaction multiples.

-- Understand when and why a particular valuation approach may be better than other in a particular situation.
+- Understand when and why one valuation approach may be better than another.

 - Structure an investment using project financing.

 - Analyze historical performance and understand the importance of value drivers.